-Most General Practice (GP) surgeries won’t accept work experience students who live locally.
-If you live in the same area that their patients do, you are much more likely to know the patients outside of the surgery and that can be uncomfortable for some of them.
+Most GP surgeries won’t accept work experience students who live locally.
+This is because if you live in the same area that their patients do, you might know some of the patients outside of surgery and there could be confidentiality issues.

-Save yourself the rejections and only apply to GP surgeries in neighbouring towns or in other parts of your city.
-You are far less likely to personally know the patients, so the GP practice is more likely to accept you.
+Save yourself the rejection and only apply for work experience with GP surgeries in neighbouring towns/villages or in other parts of your city.
+You’re less likely to know the patients personally, so the GP surgery will be more inclined to accept you.

-Students can often get caught up in the idea that work experience has to be fast-paced shadowing of a hospital consultant, or time spent sitting with a GP directly seeing to patients.
-The truth is that while these are both examples of medical work experience, there are many alternatives that can be just as valuable in your Medicine application – and certain Medical Schools even state in their requirements that hands-on experience is considered more valuable than shadowing.
+It’s easy to get caught up in the idea that medical work experience has to involve shadowing a Doctor.
+The truth is that while these are both popular types of medical work experience, there are many alternatives that can be just as valuable in your Medicine application – and certain Medical Schools even state in their requirements that hands-on experience is considered more valuable than shadowing.

 Alternatives could include volunteering in somewhere like a care home or a hospice, where you’ll work as part of a team and interact directly with patients/residents.
 This type of long-term experience will also show motivation and commitment in your application.
 You could also volunteer with a charity and/or with vulnerable people.